 Inspect Your Vehicle

 In order to avoid any unwanted trips to our body shop, you can prepare your car ahead of time when you know that you will be driving in darkness.
 A thorough inspection of all the lights on your vehicle can help you avoid any scary situations.
-When you are travelling in low light, it can be startling to realize that your headlights are not functioning properly.
+When you are traveling in low light, it can be startling to realize that your headlights are not functioning properly.
 If you need to, have dim or broken lights replaced so that you can be sure that you will have the best visibility possible on your car.

 Get Adequate Sleep